-In August, the Biden Administration approved a series of arms sales to Israel totaling more than $20 billion.
-Joint Resolutions of Disapproval (JRDs) led by Senators Bernie Sanders (VT), Peter Welch (VT), Jeff Merkley (OR), and Brian Schatz (HI) would block the sale of many of these offensive weapons, including Joint Direct Attack Munitions and 120mm artillery shells, which have been used in strikes that have killed thousands of civilians, including aid workers and journalists, in Gaza over the last year.
+Since taking office, the Trump Administration has approved a series of arms sales to Israel totaling more than $12 billion.
+Joint Resolutions of Disapproval (JRDs) led by Sen. Bernie Sanders (VT) and Reps.
+Rashida Tlaib (MI-12) and Pramila Jayapal (WA-7) would block the sale of many offensive weapons that have been used in strikes that have killed thousands of civilians, including aid workers and journalists in Gaza.

 U.S. law prohibits the provision of security assistance to foreign military units that have committed gross violations of human rights.
 According to credible reports, including from human rights organizations and the United Nations, Israeli forces have engaged in a pattern of unlawful attacks in Gaza.
 Independent investigations have also found that U.S. weapons have been used in several unlawful attacks that killed dozens of Palestinian civilians, including children.